Oxford Fire Chief remembered by colleagues and friends

 “We have a facility here that will take us into the decades to come, because of his vision for what our needs would be as a community moving forward,” Doyle said, adding Sacco’s extensive knowledge of heating and cooling systems and of building layouts helped him keep contractors on track during construction.

 In 2013, Sacco, after years of planning, was able to establish New Gloucester’s first private EMS service.
-The town had relied on United Ambulance to transport patients to Lewistion.
+The town had relied on United Ambulance to transport patients to Lewiston.

 Doyle said Sacco was utterly devoted to fire service.
 He had two scanners running at his house, no matter what time of day.
 Doyle, who lived next door, could hear the scanner in Sacco’s garage as it blasted across the neighborhood.